inthesum/Flye/docs/FAQ.md

 It is a somewhat difficult question to answer.
-Flye does include polishing step, and it producing high quality consensus on bacterial PacBio datasets with high coverage.
+Flye does include polishing step, and it producing high quality consensus on bacterial PacBio CLR datasets with high coverage.
 For example, see this recent [evaluation by Ryan Wick](https://github.com/rrwick/Long-read-assembler-comparison).
 On the other hand, PacBio has specialized Quiver/Arrow tools that are more advanced, since they use PacBio-specific signal information.
-It is possible, that you can get a bit of improvement after applying these tools.

-For the recent ONT data (Guppy4+), Flye often achieves Q30+ quality on verious genomes.
+For the recent ONT data (Guppy4+), Flye often achieves Q30+ quality on various genomes.
 One can typically push that a bit higher using Medaka or Nanopolish.
 See the recent [Trycycler paper and tool](https://github.com/rrwick/Trycycler) for the discussion.